godotengine/godot-docs/getting_started/step_by_step/filesystem.rst

 File systems are yet another hot topic in engine development.
 The file system manages how the assets are stored and how they are accessed.
-A well-designed file system also allows multiple developers to edit the same source files and assets while working together.
+A well-designed file system also allows multiple developers to edit the same source files and assets while collaborating.

 Initial versions of the Godot engine (and previous iterations before it was named Godot) used a database.
 Assets were stored in it and assigned an